PatAltimore/Docs/ContributorGuide/contributing-and-publishing.md

    git branch
    ```

     The current branch will be prefaced with an asterisk.
-Also, the Git Bash prompt will indicate the current branch in parenthesis.
+If you are using Git Bash, the prompt will indicate the current branch in parenthesis.

    ![Working branch](./media/contributing-and-publishing/working-branch.png)